4 Dec 2019 by Mike Weaver

 So the bad news is that if you are here right now, it can be hard to fix this.
 You need to collect the Exchange Legacy DN from the source before the move to make it easier.
 You can fix this as they come in by just taking the Exchange Legacy DN from the NDR, but that won’t scale.

-The good news for Quadrotech’s Radar Reporting customers is we collect this for you.
-For Cloud Commander customers, you are not likely reading this as we do this entire process by default!
+The good news for Quadrotech’s Office 365 reporting customers is we collect this for you.
+For our Microsoft 365 tenant migration customers, you are not likely reading this as we do this entire process by default!

 So…here is one method to collect the Exchange Legacy DN before migration and three ways to correct it after migration. (with some other helpful info!)